vahidhedayati/grails-boselecta-plugin/README.md

   }
  ```

- Where XX is the depth you define, by default I am going to reduce to 4 and if you have a need to define more relations directly more than this then override the config value (found discussed further down)
+ Where XX is the depth you define, by default the plugin will use 4 if not defined.

  This would only be used where you define